In the 3rd part of my test, I would like to show you a D5300 real photo quality and utilize High Dynamic Range in the pictures.

 – an opposite to the direct sunlight, a typical daily picture (Pic.24)

-– a big sensitive difference with fair sky and dark surface (Pic.25)
+– a big sensitive difference between a fair sky and a dark surface (Pic.25)

-In the captions you can find information about photo details.
-Each image contains a photography from the same place multiplied by every D5300 HDR option.
-Red text shows the optional and the most realistic effect created by HDR tool.
+In the captions, you can find information about photo details.
+Each image contains a photograph from the same place multiplied by every D5300 HDR option.
+Red text shows the optional and the most realistic effect created by the HDR tool.

-Another examples, especially those with its extreme limits show something of a graphic-novel look.
-When you decide to use HDR feature manually you will need to adjust it correctly.
-Otherwise your effect won’t be noticeable or you will create something which has the look of a hand-tinted photo.
+Other examples, especially those with extreme limits show something of a graphic-novel look.
+When you decide to use the HDR feature manually you will need to adjust it correctly.
+Otherwise, your effect won’t be noticeable or you will create something which has the look of a hand-tinted photo.
 When you exaggerate and put too high HDR value you will see some awful dark “border” between areas of different luminance.
-The yellow arrow shows this area on each picture.
-When you see this on your photo, it means, that your HDR value at this moment (day, sunlight, townscape, twilight, etc.) is too strong.
+The yellow arrow shows this area in each picture.
+When you see this in your photo, it means, that your HDR value at this moment (day, sunlight, townscape, twilight, etc.) is too strong.

-In general the HDR option during the twilight is useful when you don’t have a tripod and you need to make a photo with short exposure without a big ISO sensitivity.
+In general, the HDR option during the twilight is useful when you don’t have a tripod and you need to take a photo with short exposure without a big ISO sensitivity.

 Sometimes the sunlight is too strong and we can’t make a good picture anyway (Pic.23) then you need to find a place outside direct sunlight.
-As you can see on the picture below even with extra high HDR level the radiator below the window is barely visible.
+As you can see in the picture below even with an extra high HDR level the radiator below the window is barely visible.

-Some images from picture 25 shows best example to make HDR photos quickly, but unfortunately not properly.
-HDR tool needs to make 2 photos, so you need be patient and try to keep your camera still.
-Otherwise you may receive noisy effect.
+Some images from picture 25 show the best example to make HDR photos quickly, but unfortunately not properly.
+HDR tool needs to make 2 photos, so you need to be patient and try to keep your camera still.
+Otherwise, you may receive a noisy effect.